megafinz/ViesVatCheckerBot/readme.md

 ## Alternative Use Case

 You need to verify that some other entity has a valid VAT number for transactions within EU.

+# Anything Else Worth Looking At?

+Simple admin portal app that will allow you to resolve errors more conveniently than calling the admin API by hand: https://github.com/megafinz/ViesVatCheckerBotAdminPortal.